utkuozbulak/pytorch-cnn-visualizations/README.md

 	</tbody>
 </table>

 Produced samples can further be optimized to resemble the desired target class, some of the operations you can incorporate to improve quality are; blurring, clipping gradients that are below a certain treshold, random color swaps on some parts, random cropping the image, forcing generated image to follow a path to force continuity.

-Some of these techniques are implemented in *generate_regularized_class_specific_samples.py*.
+Some of these techniques are implemented in *generate_regularized_class_specific_samples.py* (courtesy of [alexstoken](https://github.com/alexstoken)).

 ## Requirements:
 ```